macfusion-ng/macfusion2/README.md

 - Ability to expand the mount path, for example: `~/filesystem` to `/Users/yoshiki/filesystem`.
 - Modified the menu application to toggle between mount and un-mount filesystem.
 - Added a checkbox to add (or not) a mounted filesystem into Finder's sidebar.
+- Added the output of `git rev-parse --short HEAD` to the about window.

 [Macfusion]:http://macfusionapp.org/
 [MacFUSE]:http://code.google.com/p/macfuse/
 [Fuse for OSX]:http://osxfuse.github.com
-[build of the development version]:http://cl.ly/1b3F2M1Z3h3r
+[build of the development version]:http://yoshikee.tumblr.com/post/39202253046/eldeveloper-macfusion
 [@yosmark]:https://twitter.com/yosmark